bbauska/meta-react-basics/README.md

 }
 ```

-This component's code returns a list item containing the value of the
+<p>This component's code returns a list item containing the value of the
-'first' prop.
+'first' prop.</p>

-Now, let's change this function declaration to a function expression:
+<p>Now, let's change this function declaration to a function expression:</p>

 ```
 const Nav = function(props) {